AkJunaid/PDF2Audio-/README.md

 Convert any PDF document into a high-quality audiobook using Microsoft's Edge TTS technology.
 Features a beautiful web interface with drag-and-drop functionality.

+**NEW:** Bengali language support, page selection, and custom file naming!

 ## What Does This Do?

 1. **Upload a PDF** - Drag and drop or browse for your PDF file